AlexsLemonade/OpenPBTA-analysis/tables/README.md

 Table 1: Molecular subtypes determined for this project
 - This table shows the type and number of different molecular subtypes profiled in the project.

+Table 2: Patients with hypermutant tumors
+- Listed are patients with at least one hypermutant or ultra-hypermutant tumor.
+Coding region TMB, phase of therapy, therapeutic interventions, cancer predispositions, and molecular subtypes are included.

 Table S1: V21 histologies table
 - This table displays the histologies file from v21 release of OpenPBTA in an excel format.